PERRINN/project-424-unity/README.md

 4. Press the **Gear Up** input to engage the **D** (drive) mode.
 5. Drive!

+## Triples or multi-monitor settings

+After building the project, launch the executable with these command-line options:

+    -screen-width 5760 -screen-height 1080 -screen-fullscreen 0 -popupwindow

+Change the values according to the combined resolution.

 ## Development guidelines

 Writing code and components for the Project 424 should follow these rules: